kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary.md

     * Assessment of the necessity, and proportionality of data processing in relation to the DPIA’s purpose.
     * An assessment of the risks to the rights and freedoms of data subjects.
     * Intended measures to address the risks, safeguards, security measures and mechanisms to ensure the protection of personal data and demonstrate compliance with the GDPR.

+### Breach Notification ###

+As a data processor, Microsoft will ensure that our customers are able to meet the GDPR’s breach notification requirements.
+Data controllers are responsible for assessing risks to data privacy and determining whether a breach requires notification of a customer’s DPA.
+Microsoft will provide the information needed to make that assessment.
+More information about how Microsoft detects and responds to a breach of personal data in [Data Breach Notification Under the GDPR][GDPRbreachNotif].
+Some breach notification questions are:

+1. What information about a breach should be communicated to data subjects?
+2. How will you communicate to your data subjects (email, written notification, etc.)?

 ### Accountability Readiness Checklists for the GDPR ###